KatieLDR/Smart-Speaker/README.md

 #### Step1：Enviorment Configuration

-1. Set up the raspberry pi as the picture show as well as install all necessary package mentioned above.
-Carefully download every package with pip in virtual enviornment because our code will be run in virtual enviornment.
+1. Set up the raspberry pi as the picture show as well as carefully install all necessary package mentioned above.
 2. Connect the bluetooth speaker
 	1. Go to the bluetooth interface and than check if the volume output has change to your bluetooth device